things to see in chinatown kuala lumpur

 Entrance to RexKL

-The highlight is undoubtedly the BookXcess bookstore, which is absolutely photoworthy!
-RexKL promises to be another star attraction in Kuala Lumpur’s Chinatown.
+There are numerous shops, studios and cafés but the highlight is undoubtedly the BookXcess bookstore, which is absolutely photoworthy!
+RexKL is already a star attraction in Kuala Lumpur’s Chinatown.

 BookXcess at RexKL